 We’ve eaten a lot of fried chicken around the world.
-Check out our picks for the best fried chicken in the United States plus seven more countries.
+Discover our picks for the best fried chicken in the United States plus seven more countries.

 We didn’t intend to eat fried chicken in four American time zones and then take our poultry passion global.
 It happened organically because WE LOVE FRIED CHICKEN.